RanniWitch/sportswebcrawling/README.md

 # ESPN Sports Web Crawler

 A comprehensive web crawler for extracting sports data from ESPN using intelligent table detection and BFS (Breadth-First Search) crawling.
-Integrating Roboflow's image detection system to visually detect players and have the ability to click on them and be provided with information in real-time.
+Integrating **Roboflow** image detection system to visually detect players and have the ability to click on them and be provided with information in real-time.

 ## Features